-- .4 Drive Shaft Guard - .5 Removable (with tools), minimum 1.6 millimetre thick galvanized expanded metal steel mesh constructed to OSHA standards. - .6 Fasteners: ASTM A276 Type 316 stainless steel. - .7 Shop Drawing submittals: - .8 Submit Shop Drawings of the drive shaft guard in accordance with Section 01 33 00 Submittal Procedures. - .9 The drive shaft guard shall extend through the pump room ceiling to the motor room floor
+- .1 Drive Shaft Guard - .1 Removable (with tools), minimum 1.6 millimetres (0.06 inches) thick galvanized expanded metal steel mesh constructed to OSHA standards. - .2 Fasteners: ASTM A276 Type 316 stainless steel. - .3 The drive shaft guard shall extend through the pump room ceiling to the motor room floor.

-.7 Shaft and Sleeve:
+.2 Shaft and Sleeve:

 - .1 Shaft and shaft sleeve shall be designed for minimum deflection at maximum load.
 Shaft assembly shall be one (1) piece, ground and polished.
-Shaft sleeve shall be renewable, positively driven by impeller key. - .2 The shaft from the top of the impeller to the lower bearing supporting the impeller shall have a minimum diameter of 1 7/8".
-The dimension from the lowest bearing to the top of the impeller shall not exceed 6". - .3 Removable shaft sleeves will not be acceptable if the shaft under the sleeve does not meet the specified minimum diameter.
-O-ring shall be provided to prevent leakage under shaft sleeve. - .4 Shaft runout limited to .003".
+Shaft sleeve shall be renewable, positively driven by impeller key. - .2 The shaft from the top of the impeller to the lower bearing supporting the impeller shall have a minimum diameter of forty-eight (48) millimetres (1 7/8 inches).
+The dimension from the lowest bearing to the top of the impeller shall not exceed one hundred fifty (150) millimetres (six (6) inches). - .3 Removable shaft sleeves will not be acceptable if the shaft under the sleeve does not meet the specified minimum diameter.
+O-ring shall be provided to prevent leakage under shaft sleeve.

+.4 Shaft runout limited to 0.08 millimetres (0.003 inches).

-.8 Pump Support
+.4 Pump Support

-- .1 Provide one rigid fabricated steel four-legged stand or a cast suction elbow/cast stand combination for each pump.
-Pump support shall firmly support the entire weight of the pump and withstand the full motor torque. - .1 The pump support shall provide clear access to the cleanout ports on the suction elbow and the pump volute. - .2 The pump support should be suitable for mounting onto the existing concrete base using anchor bolts. - .1 The installation contractor will have the capability to modify the existing concrete base to suite the pump and pump support. - .3 Shop drawing submittals: - .1 Submit Shop Drawings of the pump support in accordance with Section 01 33 00 Submittal Procedures.
+- .1 Provide one (1) rigid fabricated steel four (4) legged stand or a cast suction elbow/cast stand combination for each pump.
+Pump support shall firmly support the entire weight of the pump and withstand the full motor torque. - .1 The pump support shall provide clear access to the cleanout ports on the suction elbow and the pump volute. - .2 The pump support should be suitable for mounting onto a concrete base using anchor bolts. - .1 The installation contractor will have the capability to modify the existing concrete base to suite the pump and pump support.

-2.3 CONSTRUCTION:
+2.3 Pump Motors